Where to go on holiday in April

 April is a great month to explore the Mediterranean by ship.
 Be adventurous and join a tall ship cruise with Star Clippers on board a magnificent rigged sailing boat.

+How about some desert sun in Egypt?
 I recommend Abercrombie & Kent for a Nile cruise – perfect at this time of year.
-Make sure you pick the right vessel: I’ve sailed on the luxurious and intimate Sanctuary Sun Boat III which was wonderful.
+Make sure you pick the right vessel: I’ve sailed on the luxurious and intimate Sanctuary Zein Nile Chateau which was wonderful.

-For something different, how about a Transatlantic cruise to New York.
-It takes about five days to cross the pond then you can explore Manhattan for a couple of days for arrange a tour of the US before flying home.
+For something different, how about a Transatlantic cruise to New York?
+It takes about five days to cross the pond then you can explore Manhattan for a couple of days or arrange a tour of the US before flying home.

 See our selection of the best sailing and cruising holidays.